 The District's Water System includes approximately 2,550 service connections, more than 32 miles of distribution and transmission mains, 3 active wells, a 2,500 gpm state-of-theart groundwater treatment facility, 5 booster pump stations and 3 reservoirs.
 The District also manages and operates the Industry Public Utilities Water System, which includes 1,860 service connections, 34.4 miles of distribution and transmission mains, 1 active well, 5 booster pump stations, and 3 reservoirs.
-Beginning in 2023, the District began operating the Puente Valley Operable Unit - Intermediate Zone (PVOU-IZ) and Shallow Zone (PVOU-SZ).
+Beginning in 2023, the District began operating the Puente Valley Operable Unit - Intermediate Zone (PVOU-IZ) and Shallow Zone (PVOU-SZ) Treatment Facilities as shown in Figure 2.
 The PVOU-IZ consists of over 3 miles of transmission mains, 7 extractions wells, a new 2,000 gpm state-of-the-art groundwater treatment facility and 1 Reservoir.
-The PVOU-SZ consists of 2 extractions wells and a new 350 gpm state-of-the-art groundwater treatment facility for surface water discharge.
+The PVOU-SZ consists of 2 extraction wells and a new 350 gpm state-of-the-art groundwater treatment facility for surface water discharge.